Isa Ali Pantami: Alleged links to Boko Haram and resurfacing of fundamentalist speeches

-In April 2021, an article by The Daily Independent, an online media company, linked Pantami to former leader of Boko Haram, Mohammed Yusuf, and stated that Pantami had been listed by the American government under its terrorist watch list.
-The article was later retracted by both The Daily Independent and NewswireNGR, another online news portal that copied the article, after the claims could not be proved.
+In April 2021, an article by The Daily Independent, an online media company, linked Pantami to a former leader of Boko Haram, Mohammed Yusuf, and stated that Pantami had been listed by the American government on its terrorist watch list.
+The article was later retracted by both the Daily Independent and NewswireNGR, another online news portal that copied the article, after the claims could not be proved.
 A fact check by Premium Times stated that "it is FALSE to claim that the debate between Mr Pantami and the late Yusuf was a friendly chat.
 It was a heated debate which has now formed the basis for scholarly research on the ideology of Boko Haram" but could not confirm if Pantami was placed on the terrorist watchlist of the United States of America government as the latter does not disclose those on the list.
 Pantami threatened to sue the publications that published the original article, stating that while he accepts the retraction from NewsWireNgr, "investigative journalism requires the investigation before publishing, not after" and that "major publishers will meet my lawyers in the court on this defamation of character."
 The Daily Independent apologized to Pantami, saying in a statement, "We regret and sincerely apologize for the embarrassment our story has caused the Honourable Minister."

 However, audio published by Peoples Gazette shows that Pantami was sympathetic to Boko Haram members when delivering sermons in the mid to late 2000s.
 This revelation led to further resurfacing of Pantami's old speeches, including a 2004 speech where he expressed support for the Taliban and al-Qaeda (“Oh God, give victory to the Taliban and to al-Qaeda") and claimed that “jihad is an obligation for every single believer, especially in Nigeria."
 These speeches along with other speeches like one from 2006 where Pantami mourned the death of the leader of Al-Qaeda in Iraq, Abu Musab al-Zarqawi (“May God have mercy on Ahmad Fadeel al-Khalayleh [al-Zarqawi's birth name]) were included in a 2019 academic monograph Debating Boko Haram published by the Centre for Contemporary Islam at the University of Cape Town, South Africa, that went mainly unreported in Nigeria.
 The statements ignited controversy and calls for Pantami's resignation as Communications Minister under the hashtag, #PantamiResign.